pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/GettingStarted.md

 Now this parser can process an entire document of users, and the code is simpler and more straightforward than the version that uses `.split` and `.compactMap`.

 Even better, it's more performant.
 We've written [benchmarks][benchmarks-readme] for these two styles of parsing, and the `.split`-style of parsing is more than twice as slow:

 ```
 name                             time        std        iterations
 ------------------------------------------------------------------
 README Example.Parser: Substring 3426.000 ns ±  63.40 %     385395
 README Example.Ad hoc            7631.000 ns ±  47.01 %     169332
-Program ended with exit code: 0
 ```

 Further, if you are willing write your parsers against `UTF8View` instead of `Substring`, you can